 the musical world.
 Players of all nationalities are invited to take

-part and the competition, workshops and masterclasses attract participants
+part in the competition, workshops and masterclasses which attract participants

 The 12th Lionel Tertis International Viola Festival & Competition will be held from 12th to 19th March 2016.

 The 11th Lionel Tertis International Viola Festival & Competition was held from 16th to 23rd March 2013.